telerik/maui-docs/controls/checkbox/checked-states.md

 ![CheckBox States Configuration](images/checkbox-features.png)

+## Toggle Check State from Attached Property

+Toggle the check state of the Checkbox control by using the `ToggleOnTap` attached property.
+You can allow users of the application to toggle the states by tapping on any UI element this property is attached to.

+Here is a sample definition of the `RadCheckbox` control and the `ToggleOnTap` attached to a `Label`:

 ## Events

 * `IsCheckedChanged`&mdash;Occurs when the `RadCheckBox.IsChecked` property is changed.
 The `IsCheckedChanged` event handler receives two parameters: